DonaldKLee/StudyHawk/README.md

 # About
 Note: This is my first ever Python project containing a GUI!
 Hope you like it! :) <br/>

-As most people are working from home or taking online classes, procrastination can be a huge problem.  <br/>
+As most people are working from home or taking online classes due to COVID-19, procrastination can be a huge problem.<br/>

 Introducing StudyHawk, a productivity timer that reminds you with notifications on when it is time for your break and when your break ends. <br/>
 Additionally, halfway through your productivity session, you will receive a friendly notification reminding you that you should not be procrastinating, just in case if you are.
 When your break is about 75% over, you will also receive a friendly notification informing you that your break is almost over.